Krayt78/rust-journey/chapters/01_fundamentals/02_variables/README.md

 - Constants can be declared in any scope
 - Constants must be set to a constant expression, not a value computed at runtime

+## Learning Through Challenges

+Each file in this course has two parts:

+1. **Teaching Section**: The top part of each file contains working examples that demonstrate concepts with explanations in comments.

+2. **Challenges Module**: A module at the bottom of each file with intentionally broken code that you need to fix.
+These challenges test your understanding of the concepts presented in the teaching section.

+To complete the challenges:
+1. Read through the teaching section to understand the concepts
+2. Look at the broken code in the challenges module
+3. Fix each issue to make the code compile and run correctly
+4. The code contains validations that will tell you if your fixes are correct

 ## Practice Exercise

-Open [`challenge.rs`](./challenge.rs) and complete the challenges related to variables:
+Open [`variables.rs`](./variables.rs) and complete the challenges related to variables:

-1. Fix the code to make it compile
+1. Fix the code to make it compile and run correctly
-2. Experiment with variable shadowing
-3. Define appropriate constants
+2. Solve the various challenges related to:
+   - Variable mutability
+   - Shadowing
+   - Constants
+   - Type changes through shadowing

+Run the program to verify that your solutions pass all the tests.

 ## What's Next?